Lunch: South America

 In Argentina, lunch is usually the main meal of the day, and normally takes place between noon and 2:00 p.m.
 People usually eat a wide variety of foods, such as chicken, beef, pasta, salads, and a drink like water, soda or wine, and some dessert.
-Although at work, people usually take a fast meal which can consist of a sandwich brought from home or bought as fast food.
+Although at work, people usually take a fast meal which can consist of a sandwich brought from home or purchased as fast food.

 In Brazil, lunch is the main meal of the day, taking place between 11:30 a.m. and 2:00 p.m.
-Brazilians basically eat rice with beans, salad, french fries, some kind of meat or pasta dishes, with juice or soft drinks.
-But the kind of food may vary from region to region.
-A fast and more simple meal (sandwich, etc.) are common during weekdays.
-After meal, some kind of dessert or coffee are also common.
+Brazilians usually eat rice with beans, salad, french fries, some kind of meat or pasta dishes, with juice or soft drinks.
+The kind of food may vary from region to region.
+Fast and simpler meals (sandwich, etc.) are common during weekdays.
+After the meal, some kind of dessert or coffee are also common.

 Workdays

 Since lunch typically falls in the early-middle of the working day, it can either be eaten on a break from work, or as part of the workday.
 The difference between those who work through lunch and those who take it off could be a matter of cultural, social class, bargaining power, or the nature of the work.
 Also, to simplify matters, some cultures refer to meal breaks at work as "lunch" no matter when they occur – even in the middle of the night.
-This is especially true for jobs that have employees that rotate shifts.
+This is especially true for jobs that have employees who rotate shifts.